cosmos/cosmos-sdk/docs/cosmos-hub/validators/validator-faq.md

 ### Do validators need to self-delegate Atoms?

-Yes, they do need to seld-delegate at least `1 atom`.
+Yes, they do need to self-delegate at least `1 atom`.
 Even though there is no obligation for validators to self-delegate more than `1 atom`, delegators should want their validator to have more self-delegated Atoms in their staking pool.
 In other words, validators should have skin in the game.

 In order for delegators to have some guarantee about how much skin-in-the-game their validator has, the latter can signal a minimum amount of self-delegated Atoms.
 If a validator's self-delegation goes below the limit that it predefined, this validator and all of its delegators will unbond.